japanninja74/OS_embedded-LINUX-crypto-core/README.md

 - select the `ip/pre_packaged` folder

 ## Creating the IP from scratch
-creating the IP from scratch is too convoluted to be explained on the main readme so another readme with a comprehensive step-by-step guide is located in the `/ip` folder.
+Creating the IP from scratch is too convoluted to be explained on the main readme so another readme with a comprehensive step-by-step guide is located in the `/ip` folder.

+## Packaging the platform
 At this point you should see your IP in the IP Catalong under `user repository`:
 - create a new block diagram
 - add the `zynq7000` IP by selecting the `+` icon